bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about routers and middleware

 - [ ] Describe Middleware?

+You can use middleware as a way to abstract repeated code functionality to make it more readable or modular.
+The three types of middleware are custom middleware , built-in midleware, and third-party middleware.

 - [ ] Describe a Resource?

+ Resources are the groups of data we interact with and also build endpoints to reach and retrieve information about.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes and response data can help clients know if a request was sucessful.

 - [ ] How can we partition our application into sub-applications?

+We can use routers and sub routers through express middleware

 ## Minimum Viable Product